 Nitrogen Deficiency:

-3. Solution: Nitrogen-rich fertilizers or compost will help.
+• Solution: Nitrogen-rich fertilizers or a compost and worm casting top dressing will help.
 Ensure the pH is between 6.0–7.0 for proper nutrient absorption.

 Phosphorus Deficiency: